How to Partially Encrypt (Mask) Data While Preserving Format

 Encryption vs. Data Masking

 Data masking is a technique used to protect data by changing the characters in a piece of data so that it is no longer sensitive, but is recognizable in structure.
-The characters used in masking are arbitrary, but it is common to use a single character like an “x”, a dot, or a zero.
+The characters used in masking are arbitrary, but it is common to use a single character like an “x” or a dot or a zero.
 It is important to also note that masking in its traditional form is non-reversible, meaning that the original text cannot be retrieved from the masked text.

 The advantage of masking is that it can be used “in-place,” meaning that the masked data structurally looks and feels like the original data, so an application or a human that’s seeing it doesn’t need to change when data goes from plaintext to masked text.
 This is advantageous when that data is stored in a database (with length or character restrictions), used for other logic in business processing, or needs to be readable.